shellscape/postcss-values-parser/docs/Exports.md

 ### `registerWalkers(Container)`

 Registers custom walker methods on the Container prototype to enable walking specific node types.
-This function is called automatically when the module is loaded, but can be called manually if needed.
+This function is not called automatically; call it once before using any `walk*` helpers.

 #### Parameters